Heather Bambrick

-Heather Bambrick (born January 19, 1971) is a Canadian jazz singer, voice over artist, and radio broadcaster based in Toronto, Ontario.
+Heather Bambrick (born January 19, 1971) is a Canadian jazz singer, voice over artist, radio broadcaster and teacher based in Toronto, Ontario.

 Early life

 Heather Bambrick was born in St. John's, Newfoundland and Labrador, to parents John and Joan Bambrick.
 She attended Holy Heart of Mary High School and was very active in the music program there, singing with their award-winning Chamber Choir.
 She went on to study Political Science and English at Memorial University of Newfoundland, graduating with a Bachelor of Arts degree.
-During her university studies, Bambrick began performing part-time as a dinner theatre actress in various productions, and was singing with a number of community Jazz choirs.
+During her university studies, Bambrick began performing part-time as a dinner theatre actress in various productions and was singing with a number of community jazz choirs.

 Career

 In 1993, Bambrick moved to Ontario to study at the University of Toronto as a Voice major in the Jazz Studies Department.
 She graduated in 1997, with a Bachelor of Music degree and began working as a freelance musician and teacher.
-She was a founding member of the Beehive Singers, and recorded with them on projects for Jaymz Bee and the Royal Jelly Orchestra, Carol Welsman, as well as on their own self-titled album in 1990.
+She was a founding member of the Beehive Singers, and recorded with them on projects for Jaymz Bee and the Royal Jelly Orchestra, Carol Welsman, as well as on their self-titled album in 1990.
 The group disbanded soon after the release of their only recording, at which point Bambrick began a solo career, releasing several solo recordings, including It's About Time, Those Were The Days, (both of which were nominated for East Coast Music Awards) and You'll Never Know, the latter of which earned her a 2017 JUNO-Award nomination for Vocal Jazz Album of the Year, and a 2018 East Coast Music Award nomination for Jazz Recording of the Year.
-In June, 2019, she released "Fine State", featuring more pop/rock-inspired arrangements, and making musical commentary about the world around her.
+In June 2019, she released "Fine State", featuring more pop/rock-inspired arrangements, and making musical commentary about the world around her.
 In 2004, Bambrick was named "Jazz Vocalist of the Year" at the Canadian National Jazz Awards.

-In between solo projects, Bambrick was a guest vocalist on a number of other recordings, including those for The Breithaupt Brothers, the Caliban Bassoon Quartet, Irving Dobbs, and the late Peter Appleyard.
-In 2012, she formed Broadsway with fellow Toronto-based artists Diane Leah and Julie Michels.
+In between solo projects, Bambrick was a guest vocalist on several other recordings, including those for The Breithaupt Brothers, the Caliban Bassoon Quartet, Irving Dobbs, and the late Peter Appleyard.
+In 2012, she befriended voice over star Ron Rubin.
+Rubin introduced her to the Kratt Brothers, which subsequently led to her being cast as Koki in Wild Kratts.
+In her spare time from the program, she formed Broadsway with fellow Toronto-based artists Diane Leah and Julie Michels.
 Together, they released two studio recordings: Old Friends, and The Most Wonderful Time ...
 Maybe.